mpapenbr/goirsdk/README.md

 The [sample] connects to the iRacing telemetry data and prints out the iRacing session time every second.

+See [variables] for an overview of available telemetry data

 ## Initial Setup

 This section is intended to help developers and contributors get a working copy of